-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?
+Yes No l C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- Х seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2013.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-CAT AOT Oublintted Used

-SAT or ACT X
+C8A SAT or ACT Х

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

 C8A SAT Subject Tests only

-á If your institution will make use of the ACT in admission decisions for applicants for Fall 2013, please indicate which ONE of the following a score will be used in the admissions process): C8B ACT with Writing Component required ACT with Writing component recommended ACT with or without Writing component accepted Х 000 Places indicate how your institution will use the SAT or ACT writing a omponenti check all that apply:
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2014, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+C8B ACT with Writing Component required

+C8B ACT with Writing component recommended

+C8B ACT with or without Writing component accepted

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply: SAT essay C8C ACT essay
+COC Please indicate how your institution will use the SAT or ACT writing co LOL Please indicate now your institution will use the SAT OF ACT WRITING CO